Copyright© 2020 by Ernest Bywater

-Ernest grins as he says, “Remuneration was never discussed, so I don’t know if I’m going to be paid at all.
-At this moment my time and work is free, but I will be asking them for a place to stay and meals.
+Ernest grins and says, “Payment wasn’t discussed, so I don’t know if I’m going to be paid at all.
+Right now my time and work is free, but I will be asking for a place to stay and meals.
 I’ll let the House Admin people decide what, if any, I’ll get paid.
 So there is no reason for me to drag this out, which is why I want to get it done as soon as we can.”
 They all have stunned looks at a special consultant not being on a huge salary.
 He turns to his new Office Manager and says, “I’ve been told offices in this building are available for our use.
 I want you to check them and make sure they’re suitable.
-What we need is one room where we can all sit at desks to work in an open plan office, a nice office to meet people in, and a twelve person conference capability which can be part of either office.
+We need one room where we can all sit at desks to work in an open plan office, a nice office to meet people in, and a twelve person conference capability which can be part of either office.
 We don’t need new furniture or computers, so some of the gear being replaced in other offices will do us as long as they’ll do the job and are comfortable to use.
 The computers will need word processing software, browsers, the approved security systems, and access to all of the research networks as well as a couple of printers.
-We’ll also need a few whiteboards for notes.
-They can be wall mounted or on wheels.
-We’ll also need a couple of tables and secure file cabinets.”
+We’ll also need a few whiteboards for notes; they can be wall mounted or on wheels.
+Plus we’ll need a couple of tables and secure file cabinets.”
 He stops to look them over before he adds, “The bulk of the time all eight of us will be working in the same office with the same desks and gear as I find it’s the best way for people to work as a team.
 If any of us need to meet with any of the Members of Congress the office will be used for the meeting so they’ll be comfortable and it will meet their expectations.
 Now you all need to meet those of the team you don’t know, and then get our work office organized.”
 They all stand as they start talking to each other while Ernest walks around the room to greet each of the seven team members.

 An hour later the Office Manager is leading Ernest to the offices they’ll be using while the other staff are busy organizing for the delivery of the furniture, computers, office supplies, and all of the other items they’ll need to have a functioning office.
 Since they’re getting recently replaced older gear from the storage areas the offices should be ready with it all in place and connected some time this afternoon, after the maintenance staff check all of the electrical and computer connection.